-Mike Hansen – Vice-Chair
+Mike Hansen – Chairman

-Jason Camp is a lifelong resident of the Gallatin Valley and a fourth generation farmer.
+Jason is a lifelong resident of the Gallatin Valley and a fourth generation farmer.
 Jason currently operates the same farm his grandfather started in 1940 raising small grains and cattle north of Belgrade.
 In the year 2000, Jason made the transition to no-till farming to protect water quality and to conserve soil moisture.
 Jason and his wife, Jodi, were awarded the “Outstanding Conservationist” by the Gallatin Conservation District.
-Jason served on the board of The Gallatin Beef Producers for several years and also served as a director for the Montana Stockgrower’s Association.
+Jason served on the Gallatin Beef Producers board for several years and also served as a director for the Montana Stockgrower’s Association.
 In 2005, Jason and Jodi were awarded the “Outstanding Junior Farmer/Rancher” of the year.
 He is passionate about conserving the agricultural heritage in the Gallatin County.
-Jason is currently a supervisor for the Gallatin Conservation District.

 Becky Clements – District Administrator

 Becky is a Montana native and has a Bachelor’s Degree in Sociology from Montana State University- Bozeman.
 Before coming to the Gallatin Conservation District, Becky worked as Executive Director for the Manhattan Chamber of Commerce.
 Becky’s areas of expertise include administration, strategic planning, event coordinating, and office management.
 Becky is active in the community, and volunteers her time frequently.
 Becky enjoys spending time with her family and is often found at sporting events for her 2 sons.
 Becky also enjoys hiking, camping, and cycling.